 Around about the beginning of February I started trying to lose weight.
 I’m using the Hacker’s Diet which essentially says that to lose weight you must burn more calories than you take in.
 To burn more calories, I’ve been exercising, mainly running but also swimming and playing racquetball.
+I am so dedicated, I even bought fitness accessories from https://myfitnesshub.com that can help me with my exercise.
 So, after a month, here’s my current progress.

 I’m hoping I can continue at this rate for a while since my goal is to lose around 60 pounds.
 I may have more of a problem right now since at the moment I’m currently under doctor’s orders to do “no exertion” until he can figure out why last Wednesday I had a thunderclap headache that sent me to the emergency room.
 I’ve got an MRI scheduled this coming Wednesday that will hopefully find out more about that and I’m hopeful that once that is done I will be able to get back to exercising regularly.

-Anyway, I will try to post at least monthly updates here on my dieting progress.
+Anyway, I will try to post on healthmania news at least monthly updates on my dieting progress.

 So, NASA has come out with their proposal for the new deep space rocket that will finally bring our space capabilities back to where they were in 1969.
 It’s better than the current situation (which is nothing) and I certainly hope it gets built.